LekKit/RVVM/README.md

 - More RVJIT optimizations, shared caches
 - FPU JIT, Vector/Bitmanip extensions (Waiting for GCC V ext support)
 - Other peripherals from real boards (SiFive GPIO, flash)
-- *Maybe* virtio devices (For better QEMU interoperability, current devices are plenty fast)
+- *Maybe* virtual devices (For better QEMU interoperability, current devices are plenty fast)
 - *A lot more...*
 - KVM hypervisor?
 Alternative CPU engines?

-The RISC-V trade name is a registered trade mark of RISC-V International.
+The RISC-V trade name is a registered trademark of RISC-V International.